k3a/struct-diff/README.md

   -n, --output-new-only
                         output only the updated and new key/value pairs (without marking them as such).
 If you need only the diffs from the old file, just exchange the first and second json
-  -s, --sort            sort primitive values in arrays before comparing -k, --keys-only       compare only the keys, ignore the differences in values -K, --keep-unchanged-values
+  -s, --sort            sort primitive values in arrays before comparing -c, --object-context  if a scalar value of an object key is changed, also include other (unchanged) values of that object -k, --keys-only       compare only the keys, ignore the differences in values -K, --keep-unchanged-values
                         instead of omitting values that are equal, output them as they are -p DECIMALS, --precision DECIMALS
-                        round all floating point numbers to this number of decimal places prior to comparison
+                        round all floating point numbers to this number of decimal places prior to comparison -w INDENT_WIDTH, --indent-width INDENT_WIDTH
+                        number of spaces for indendation
 ```

 ## Things to do